The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Photo by the author of the essay "My trip to Elbrus"

 The presence of items of the Scythian type in Central Europe allowed archaeologists to conclude that a very large territory was under the influence of the Scythian culture.
 The greatest concentration of finds of the Scythian type outside of Herodotus Scythia is observed in Transylvania and Hungary (POPOVICH I. 1993, 250-251).
-However, it turned out that in the same places quite a lot of toponyms can have a Bulgarish origin.
+However, it turned out that in the same places, quite a lot of toponyms can have a Bulgarish origin.
 Taking into account the data of archeology, it can be assumed that the Scythians-Bulgars crossed the Carpathians simultaneously with the settlement of the Black Sea steppes.
-It is interesting that the Bulgar place names stretched out in a chain along the right bank of the Tisza River.
+Interestingly, the Bulgar place names stretched out in a chain along the right bank of the Tisza River.
 Beyond the Danube, the Bulgarish place names are concentrated north of Lake Balaton.
 Migrating, the Scythians-Bulgars bypassed the swampy area between the Danube and Tisza rivers.
-At present, the swamps are preserved as a large massif at the lower reaches of the Tisza, but in ancient times they could occupy a much larger area.
+Presently, the swamps are preserved as a large massif at the lower reaches of the Tisza, but in ancient times they could occupy a much larger area.
 Here are some examples of Bulgarish place names in Hungary:

 Arló , a villagein Borsod-Abaúj-Zemplén County – Chuv urlav “cross-piece”;